-The Childcare Act 2006, Childcare (Disqualification) Regulations 2009 and the Statutory Framework for the Early Years Foundation Stage 2014 place separate and additional requirements on educational settings regarding staff and volunteers who will be either working or managing provision for children under the age of 8.
+The Childcare Act 2006, Childcare (Disqualification) Regulations 2009 and the Statutory Framework for the Early Years Foundation Stage September 2021, place separate and additional requirements on educational settings regarding staff and volunteers who will be either working or managing provision for children under the age of 8.

 In October 2014 the DfE published 'keeping children safe in education: childcare disqualification requirements - supplementary advice'.
-We follow the recommended practice stated in the Disqualification under the Childcare Act 2006 statutory guidance published in March 2015 in regard to Disqualification including 'by association'.
+We follow the recommended practice stated in the Disqualification under the Childcare Act September 2022 statutory guidance published in March 2015 in regard to Disqualification.